The Math Behind the Beauty

 Leonardo da Vinci's "Vitruvian Man",

 Leonardo da Vinci's drawings of the human body emphasised its proportion.
-The ratio of the following distances is the Golden Ratio:
+Many have claimed the ratio of the following distances in the above Vitruvian Man image is the Golden Ratio:

-Similarly, buildings are more attractive if the proportions used follow the Golden Ratio.
+Similarly, it is believed buildings may be more attractive to some people if the proportions used follow the Golden Ratio.

 Golden Ratio